FortiGuard Labs Threat Research Report

 Tor Browser sends commands through a local loopback interface to control how the Tor client works.
 It then receives and parses the results of commands from the Tor client.

-From my analysis, all of the “obfs4” bridge information are defined in a number of named global variables, called preferences in Firefox, and stored in a local file.
+From my analysis, all of the “obfs4” bridge information is defined in a number of named global variables, called preferences in Firefox, and stored in a local file.
 They are initialized when “firefox.exe” starts and they are accessed and used in TorLauncher by reading the preferences by their names, derived from “xul.dll”.

 For security reasons, I have hidden the file name that contains the entire set of bridge information definitions for all bridge types.
 In the Tor Browser version I analyzed, it includes 27 “obfs4” bridges, 4 “obfs3” bridges, 1 “meek-azure” bridge, and 4 “fte” bridges.